hantsy/devops-sandbox/oracle-database-18.4.0-xe.md

 docker build -t oracle/database:18.4.0-xe -f Dockerfile.xe .
 ```

-Ideally it will take some minutes to complete.
+Generally it will take some minutes to complete.

-Unluckily it fails again and again here  when fetching the oracle-database rpm file.
-To overcome this barrier, I decide to download the rpm file manually using an external download tool, then perform a small modification on the original *Dockerfile.xe* to make it install the local rpm instead of the remote one.
+Unluckily it failed again and again here when fetching the oracle-database rpm file in my machine.
+To overcome this barrier, I decided to download the rpm file manually using an external download tool, then perform a small modification on the original *Dockerfile.xe* to make it install the local rpm instead of the remote URL.

 Firstly , at line 41, replace the rpm URL with a local rpm file.